|Reference Desk||9:30am - 5pm|

 - During public events all are welcome.

-- The library is accessible from the Paine Hall and Mason entrance of the Music Building.
+- The library is accessible from the Paine Hall and Mason entrances of the Music Building.
 Follow the signs down the main corridor to the library entrance.

 The library's collections of books, scores, periodicals, and sound and video recordings support research in a wide variety of musical disciplines, including historical musicology, music theory, ethnomusicology, composition, historically informed performance practice.